Looking for an athletic, playful and smart cat? Members of the Somali cat breed are playful and intelligent and can easily be trained.

 While longhair cats occasionally were born in Abyssinian litters for many generations, it was not until the nineteen sixties that a Canadian breeder decided to develop a cat breed from these longhair kittens.

-These cats have a beautiful coat covering their athletic bodies.
-The Somali's most striking characteristic, however, is its facial markings.
+These cats have a beautiful coat covering their athletic bodies, hinting at wild ancestry.
+The Somali's most notable characteristic, however, is its facial markings.
 Many cat fanciers say that these markings look like heavily applied stage makeup.

-The breed's eyes are especially striking, since the cats appear to be wearing kohl (an ancient eye cosmetic) around their eyes.
+The breed's eyes are especially striking, since the cats appear to be wearing kohl (an ancient eye cosmetic used as eyeliner and mascara) around their eyes.
 Right outside these dark rims, this breed has light colored hair.

 All together, these markings make the Somali cat look a bit like he is wearing eye makeup and glasses.
-This breed has a wedge shaped head, big ears, large, expressive eyes, and a well muscled body.
+They have a wedge shaped head, big ears, large, expressive eyes, and a well muscled body.
 The tail is quite long and bushy.

 A matted cat is not a